rladies/meetup-presentations_east-lansing/rlel-RoCur/README.md

 About
 -----

 The **[R-Ladies East Lansing RoCur (Rotating Curation)](https://twitter.com/RLadiesELansing)** is a twitter handle that will feature an awesome R-Lady each week.
-This account is run by R-Ladies East Lansing.
+This account is currently run by the [_R-Ladies East Lansing_ team](https://rladies-eastlansing.github.io).

 Objectives
 ----------